maxzheng/great-life-guide/double.md

 reduce stress, therefore improving your memory, execution, and health.

 Here's how to do it:
-1. Sit/lay down in a comfortable spot, and relax your body
+1. Sit/lay down in a comfortable spot, and relax your body.
 2. Focus on your breath or anything else as long as it doesn't change.
 3. If any thoughts or other distractions comes up, just gently let them go and return to the object of focus -- this is natural and will always happen, so no need to fight it.